YouCruit/docker-wordpress-xdebug/README.md

     Password: 'secret'

+### Plugin development

+Replace first point above with the following line.
+The first directory should be where the index.php
+    ```
+    docker run --rm -it --name my-wordpress -p 80:80 -p 3306:3306 -v <path to plugin in development>:/wordpress_sources/wp-content/plugins/<plugin-name>/ youcruit/docker-wordpress-xdebug
+    ```

 ### Using Xdebug
  1. Configure your IDE to listen on port 9000 for Xdebug, or the port you configured via the XDEBUG_PORT environment variable.
  2. Set the source path for debugging in your IDE to the configured '/path/to/host/wordpress_sources'